LumingSun/ML4DB-paper-list/README.md

 * The Case for Automatic Database Administration using Deep Reinforcement Learning ( 2018 ArXiv)

-* An End-to-End Automatic Cloud Database Tuning System Using Deep Reinforcement Learning
+* An End-to-End Automatic Cloud Database Tuning System Using Deep Reinforcement Learning (SIGMOD 2019)

-* External vs .
-Internal : An Essay on Machine Learning Agents for Autonomous Database Management Systems
+* External vs. Internal : An Essay on Machine Learning Agents for Autonomous Database Management Systems

 * QTune: A Query-Aware Database Tuning System with Deep Reinforcement Learning (VLDB 2019)
 ### Physical Design